-If a family/guardian wishes to check out the student from school for an appointment, the family is to report to the office so the student can be checked out.
+If a parent/guardian wishes to check out the student from school for an appointment, the parent is to report to the office and the student will be summoned by the staff (teachers are not allowed to release students unless parents/guardians have checked out their child through the office first).
 Only those listed on the enrollment form (found in PowerSchool) will be allowed to sign out a child from school; these individuals must be eighteen (18) years of age or older.
+If a student needs to be picked up for an appointment, please do so at least 20 minutes before the end of the school day.
+Student presence for the entire school day is encouraged whenever possible.